The Heir of the Dragon

 “No!
 No, that wasn’t what I…” Elly could feel her cheeks turning red.
 “This, um… this is my first time, too.
 I’m… I’m not a noble, I’m just a maid’s daughter…”

 “Ho?
 Doesn’t the Rem Magic Academy have quite a steep tuition?”
-Blake asked, raising a quizzical eyebrow.
+Blake asked, raising his eyebrow in surprise.
 “Your mother’s employer must pay quite handsomely.”

 “Oh, um…” Elly’s ears twitched behind her hood.
 She hadn’t even thought of that.
 “I… I had a patron, so… I got in, even if I don’t really belong here…”